taikedz-mt/rspawn/README.md

 As admin, you will receive notifications of inability to generate spawns when players join without being set a spawn.

+The most easy way to optimize on big servers is to delegate the spawn random manage to `spawnrand` mod, so generation of spawns will be only to `/newspawn` commands.

-You can turn on `rspawn.debug = true` to see debug in logs.
+But if you dont have that mod and wants to use `rspawn` only, you can turn on `rspawn.debug = true` to see debug in logs.

 Spawn generation uses a temporary forceload to read the blocks in the area ; it then releases the forceload after operating, so should not depend on the `max_forceloaded_blocks` setting.